Executive Search Firm, Principal Connections announce Caroline Collins as HR Leader of the Month for September 2021

 Q. THE DOWNTIME Tell us about your interests and how you relax?

-Congratulations to Kevin Foley on being named Principal Connections’ HR Leader of the Month’ for August 2021.
+Congratulations to Caroline Collins on being named Principal Connections’ HR Leader of the Month’ for September 2021.

 ABOUT PRINCIPAL CONNECTIONS

-Principal Connections is a Dublin based executive search firm and the Irish Office of Agilium Worldwide Executive Search Group.
-We offer five interrelated senior recruitment and advisory services to private, public and not-for-profit organisations across Ireland which include:
+Principal Connections is Ireland’s leading executive search firm and the Irish Office of Agilium Worldwide Executive Search Group.
+We offer five interrelated senior resourcing and advisory services to private, public and not-for-profit organisations across Ireland which include:

 - Executive Search